Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 of people cycling to work, with the greatest declines in the Midlands and the North: the average LA in the Midlands saw the proportion of people cycling to work drop by a fifth.
+Against this trend, 12 urban areas break the trend, seeing cycling as a mode of travel to work grow by more than half a percent.
+Table x presents the growth in each area and demonstrates each has seen substantial investment in cycling...

 |Region    |Relative change|Absolute change|